DIFACQUIM/ECIF/README.md

     Example_Structures: five pairs of protein-ligand complexes

+    RawData(Results): csv files needed to reproduce all results shown in the manuscript

 Notes:

     1. Receptor PDB files are assumed to contain coordinates for all heavy atoms